omzmarlon/blockfs/README.md

 # BlockFS
-A distributed record file fystem built on top of blockchain
+A distributed record file system built on top of blockchain